vuejs/eslint-plugin-vue/docs/rules/order-in-components.md

-# enforce order of properties in components (order-in-components)
+# enforce order of properties in components (vue/order-in-components)

+- :gear: This rule is included in `"plugin:vue/recommended"`.

 This rule makes sure you keep declared order of properties in components.